om-ai-lab/VL-CheckList/README.md

 VL-CheckList evaluates VLP models from three aspects: Object, Attribute and Relationship.
 We provide the performance quantitative table and the radar chart based on the three aspects.

 ## How to Install VL-CheckList
-There are two options to use VL-CheckList.
-First, you can install vl_checklist in your project and import vl_checklist and evaluate your models
+You can install vl_checklist in your project and import vl_checklist and evaluate your models:
 ```
 pip install vl_checklist
 ```
+`vilt_test.py` is an example code to show how to import vl_checklist in your project.

+You need to copy `data/` and `corpus/` folders to the root of your project and prepare image datasets [Link](DATASETS.md).

-Second, you can clone the project add your model engine which include 'predict' function.
-Please find an example engine [Link](./example_models/vilt/engine.py)
+You can also clone this project add your model as follows.
 ```
 git clone https://github.com/om-ai-lab/VL-CheckList.git
 ```

-## How to Evaluate your Model
+## Detailed Guidelines How to Evaluate your Model
-We put the example models in the `example_models/` folder.
+We include several representative example VLP models in the `example_models/` folder.

 **1.** Define a config file
 e.g. in [configs/sample.yam](./configs/sample.yaml)
 ```